blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Chain Lightning (5th)
 Casting Time: 1 action
 Range: 120 feet
-Components: V, S, M(a piece of fur and a small chain)
 Duration: Instantaneous
 You hold out your hands and lightning leaps from them to a creature of choice.
 That creature must make a dexterity saving throw, taking 6d8 lightning damage on a failure, or half as much on a success.